MrShiister/dotfiles/README.md

 ## Prompt Options

-The installation script allows option to install GitHub's gh cli, and the devcontainer cli (which requires nodejs).
+The installation script allows option to install GitHub's gh cli, and the Devpod cli.

 Do one of the following: